majdkurdi/x_electroics/README.md

 # X Electronics

-Flutter Online Shop Application for an electronics store where you can browse the products and order the things you like.
+Flutter Online Store Application for an electronics Company where you can browse the products and order the things you like.

 <table>